-Pre-Calculus is an advanced course in mathematics for those who are planning college study in a technical or scientific field.
-It is designed as a primer for the study of calculus.
+Pre-calculus is an advanced course in mathematics for those who are planning college study in a technical or scientific field.
+It is designed as a primer for the study of calculus with extensive use of technology, particularly graphing calculators.
 Topics include functions, transformations, trigonometric, parametric and circular functions, triangle trigonometry, logarithms, two and three-dimensional vectors, polar coordinates, sequences and infinite series.